PVieiraCoding/web/SECURITY.md

 ## Reporting a Vulnerability

-Please report (suspected) security vulnerabilities to **[e-mail](mailto:pvieiracoding@gmail.com)**.
+Please report (suspected) security vulnerabilities to my **[e-mail](mailto:pvieiracoding@gmail.com)**.

 You will receive a response from me within 48 hours.

 If the issue is confirmed, i will release a patch as soon as possible depending on complexity but historically within a few days.